cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

  * onGenesisMsg creation, default each chain is "auto-relay", means genesis miner will check tau chain and add  tau relay into own chain.  auto-relay is a local config for the chain creator. any other peer can add relay info on community chain
  * onHamtGraphsyncMsg,
  if hamtsync not finish, reject; else
- A.Response HAMT with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
+ A.Response HAMT with predicted ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
 One instatnce per connection to prevent ddos.
  * on AMTGraphSyncMsg
   if amtsync not finish, reject; else
  D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位